MarcoSteinke/MovingPoint-Lightweight-Java-2D-Game-Engine/README.md

 ### missing all commits from before since I moved it here.

-net.bestofcode.MovingPoint.MovingPointGameEngine tries to achieve the impossible!
+MovingPoint tries to achieve the impossible!
 A lightweight engine to develop games, animations or simulations.

 After working a while with GMS, Unity I got trouble by the size of